Gogoxingxing/lc/leetcode.md

 /*
 first set commonprefix as the first element, if the following strings do not have this commonprefix, we reduce the length of current commonprefix until we have a match.
 */
-// O(n * K^2) n: strs.length, K: average length of elements in strs
-class Solution {
+//O(S) , where S is the sum of all characters in all strings. class Solution {
     public String longestCommonPrefix(String[] strs) {
         if (strs == null || strs.length == 0) return "";